KP0823/qwenAIModel/README.md

 # Autonomous AI Macro-Strategy Agent

 A fully autonomous hourly trading agent that manages an Alpaca Paper Trading account ($100k paper, transitioning to $50 live).
-It synthesizes macro news from multiple sources (RSS, Alpha Vantage, NewsAPI, Reddit), ETF technical indicators, and sentiment data, then uses a locally hosted Qwen 3.5 9B LLM to make structured multi-action trade decisions across Sector and Active ETFs.
+It synthesizes macro news from 5 sources (RSS, Alpha Vantage, NewsAPI, Alpaca News, Reddit), filters and enriches it through a keyword triage layer, and uses a locally hosted Qwen 3.5 9B LLM to make structured multi-action trade decisions across Sector and Active ETFs.
 A Streamlit dashboard provides full observability into the AI's reasoning.

 ---